Karine Garibova

 Since 2000 Karine has performed with the Colorado Springs Philharmonic, and in 2004 became the Orchestra’s Associate Principal Second Violin.
 Past positions include serving on the faculty of Colorado State University–Pueblo and residency at Lancaster Festival, Ohio.

 Mrs. Garibova teaches privately in Colorado Springs, and coaches students of the Colorado Springs Youth Symphony.
 Karine has also held substitute positions on the faculty of Colorado College and Denver University.
-Mrs. Garibova is very much enjoying working with students of the Pikes Peak State College.
+Mrs. Garibova is very much enjoying working with students of Pikes Peak State College.

 Chamber music is Karine’s greatest passion and lifelong quest.
 She cherishes memories of collaborations with Lawrence Leighton Smith, and colleagues from the Moscow Virtuosi.